The MCQ exam is the first exam you need to pass to get your DSR.

 You need a computer or device

 To sit the MCQ exam, you'll need your computer, laptop or tablet device.
 It must have a camera and internet access.
+Chromebook devices are not suitable as they are not compatible with the exam software.

 You'll need to install our secure proctoring software so a remote supervisor can watch your exam via webcam.